bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/lupamine.md

 Dr. Vale has pled guilty to conspiracy and is awaiting a prison sentence of up to 10 years.
 The article also mentions allegations of a man named Dr. Sal Marquez and Lorran exploiting Valex for profit.

+### The Dark Rise of Lupamine

+[One of the articles](tdw-riseoflupamine) on the Daily Whisper about Lupamine can not be accessed due to several viruses, something that does not seem to be an issue on any other page.

 ### Unbeleevable 2: Lee Tries Lupamine